kdbrian/kdbrian/README.md

 ## Am currently
-### Building an android app to streamline water business.
 <!--
 - Working on a solution targetting Travellers, drivers and car owners in general.
 Live at [Tow](https://incomparable-duckanoo-71e423.netlify.app/)
 - Looking forward to launch a startup later this year.
 Currently gathering a team for the MVP.